-- restricted voting rights in the Bank's General Meetings; under this framework, the HFSF exercises its full voting rights in the General Meetings only for decisions concerning the amendments of the Bank's Articles of Association, including the increase or reduction of the capital or the corresponding authorization to the Board, the mergers, divisions, conversions, revivals, extension of term or dissolution of the Bank, the transfer of assets (including the sale of subsidiaries), or any other issue requiring increased majority as provided for in the Law 2190/1920 - the right to be represented with one (1) member in the Board of Directors - the right to preferential reimbursement, in priority to all other shareholders and pari passu with the Greek State as preference shareholder under Law 3723/2008, from the proceeds of the Bank's liquidation, in the event the Bank is liquidated - free access to the Bank's books and records for the purposes of HFSF Law, with executives or consultants of its choice - the responsibility to perform, assisted by an independent consultant of international reputation, evaluation of the Bank's corporate governance framework, Board and Committees, as well as their members, in accordance with HFSF Law provisions - the right to approve the Restructuring Plan or any amendment on it before its submission by the Ministry of Finance to the European Commission for approval.
-HFSF also monitors and reviews the performance of the Restructuring Plan's implementation - the right to assess and propose improvements and amendments to the Bank's corporate governance.
+- restricted voting rights in the Bank's General Meetings; under this framework, the HFSF exercises its full voting rights in the General Meetings only for decisions concerning the amendments of the Bank's Articles of Association, including the increase or reduction of the capital or the corresponding authorization to the Board, the mergers, divisions, conversions, revivals, extension of term or dissolution of the Bank, the transfer of assets (including the sale of subsidiaries), or any other issue requiring increased majority as provided for in the Law 2190/1920 - the right to be represented with one (1) member in the Board of Directors - the right to preferential reimbursement, in priority to all other Shareholders, from the proceeds of the Bank's liquidation, in the event the Bank is liquidated - free access to the Bank's books and records for the purposes of HFSF Law, with executives or consultants of its choice - the responsibility to perform, assisted by an independent consultant of international reputation, evaluation of the Bank's corporate governance framework, Board and Committees, as well as their members, in accordance with HFSF Law provisions - the right to approve the Restructuring Plan or any amendment on it before its submission by the Ministry of Finance to the European Commission for approval.
+HFSF also monitors and reviews the performance of the Restructuring Plan's implementation - the right to assess and propose improvements and amendments to the Bank's corporate governance .